 We recommend the 3.6 mile out-and-back Cal Barrel Road trail in Prairie Creek Redwoods State Park.
 A rarely-used dirt road, it winds through a spectacular old-growth forest that even the most discerning doggo will appreciate.

 For a more social setting, check out Crescent City’s off-leash fenced dog park.
-“Dog Town” is an open grassy park on Front Street across from SeaQuake Brewing.
+“Dog Town” is in a section of Beachfront Park off Front Street across from SeaQuake Brewing.
 There is an area for large dogs as well as small ones.
 After the pup party, leash up and walk over to the B Street Pier to admire the Pacific Ocean.

 And Paul Bunyan Loves Dogs, Too

-Take your dog anywhere you like within the Trees of Mystery.
+Take your dog anywhere you like within the Trees of Mystery — except for along the Redwood Canopy Trail.
 This fun nature attraction celebrates the beauty and inspiration of the redwood forests in Klamath, California — only a short drive from Crescent City.
 A giant talking Paul Bunyan greets you, and may remind you that you don’t have to leave Fido in the car.
 Leashed dogs are permitted in all areas including trails, gift shop and the SkyTrail tram rides.
 How often do you get the chance to glide 1,500 feet up in a gondola with your fur friend for a beautiful ocean vista?